cspr-rad/kairos-spec/src/spec.typ

 = Low-level design <low-level-design>

 In this section, we will describe in detail how each component works individually.
-Note that these components are strung together into the bigger project according to the diagram shown in @high-level-design.
+Note that these components are strung together into the bigger project according to the diagram shown in @architecture.

 == L2 server

-=== Deposit Sequence Diagram

-Depositing funds to user `Bob`'s account is divided into three phases, which are modelled in the following sequence diagrams.

-#page(flipped: true)[
-  In the first phase users submit their deposit requests to the L2 server, which updates the Merkle-tree root and creates a _Deploy_ which will execute the validation of this update, do the state transition and transfer the funds.
-This _Deploy_ also needs to be signed by the user before submitting since we transfer funds from the users purse to the Validiums wallet.
-  #figure(
-      image("deposit_sequence_diagram_client_submit.svg", width: 100%),
-      caption: [
-        Deposit: User submits a deposit to L2 which gets forwarded to L1.
-      ],
-  )
-]

-#page(flipped: true)[
-After submitting, the L1 smart-contracts take care of first validating the new Merkle-tree root hash, updating the validiums state, and transferring the funds.

-#figure(
-  image("deposit_sequence_diagram_deploy_execution.svg", width: 100%),
-  caption: [
-    Deposit: Execution of the _Deploy_ on L1.
-  ],
-)
-]

-#page(flipped: true)[
-Lastly, the L2 server gets notified when the _Deploy_ was processed successfully.
-The server then commits the updated state to the database and notifies the clients.

-#figure(
-  image("deposit_sequence_diagram_notify_l2.svg", width: 100%),
-  caption: [
-    Deposit: Notifying the L2 after succcessfull on-chain execution.
-  ],
-)
-]

 === L2 transactions